 How can Digital Octopii help you get ISO 27001 certified?

-Digital Octopii can help you achieve ISO 27001 through our bespoke certification ‘toolkit’ designed to guide you to compliance in the most suitable manner.
+Digital Octopii can help you achieve ISO 27001 through our bespoke consultancy programmes designed to guide you to compliance in the most suitable manner.
 Small businesses looking to save costs can conduct the bulk of the work in-house.
-Using our Pro Toolkit, they gain access to a wide array of documentation templates and risk and asset registers, alongside a few hours of support from a dedicated ISO consultant.
-On the other hand, organisations looking to get as much help as possible can opt for a custom plan, with as many hours of support and supporting services as needed.
+Working with us will gain you access to a wide array of documentation templates and risk and asset registers, alongside dedicated hours of support from an ISO consultant.

 Elisabeth Belisle